Executive Board of Directors

 Guatemala is very near and dear to Amalia’s heart.
 She sees Common Hope’s board service as an opportunity to help Guatemalan children in an even more meaningful and direct way.

-Pete is an attorney with Jardine, Logan & O’Brien, P.L.L.P.
+Pete is a retired attorney, having spent more than 30 years with Jardine, Logan & O’Brien, P.L.L.P.
 He is an active Common Hope volunteer, having led Vision Teams in 2000 and 2006.
 Pete and his wife Judy are Common Hope Partners.

-Peter is founder and CEO of Snap Fitness, a fitness franchise that offers a convenient and affordable alternative to “big box” health clubs.
-Since founding the company in 2003, Peter has grown the franchise to nearly 2,200 locations worldwide.
+Peter is Founder and CEO of Snap Fitness, Found and CEO of Lift Brands, and a Common Hope child sponsor.
+Since founding Snap Fitness in 2003, Peter has grown the franchise to nearly 2,200 locations worldwide.
 In 2010, Peter was named Ernst & Young’s Entrepreneur of the Year for his vision and dedication to making Snap Fitness an industry leader.
 When not running his business, Peter spends much of his time with his wife Kristin and children.
 He enjoys racquetball, golf, travel, and giving back to the community.

 Honorary Board of Directors

 Vice president of Amidon Graphics, Stan became involved with Common Hope after visiting Guatemala in 1998.
 He has also traveled to Guatemala on a Vision Team.